geotrev/undernet/app/docs/css.md

 ### Functions

 There are only a handful of functions.
 Each is written as `noun-value`.
 A function name always describes the thing it returns.
-E.g., `spacing-value` takes a size, such as `xs` or `lg`, and returns the value (from `$global-spacing-increments`).
+E.g., `spacing-value` takes a size, such as `xs` or `lg`, and returns the value from the `$global-spacing-increments` map.

 See the functions available in `utilities/_functions.scss`.

 ### Mixins

 Mixins use the prefix `create-`.
 What is described after is a noun, describing the properties or elements returned.
-E.g., `create-grid-column-classes` (generates column helpers), `create-header-sizes` (generates header tag selectors), etc.
+E.g., `create-grid-column-classes`, `create-header-sizes` (generates header tag selectors), etc.

 See the mixins available in `utilities/_mixins.scss`.

 ### Classes

 Classes are a bit more unique compared to variables or other Sass utilities.
-Classes take one of two forms, a **Root** or a **Modifier**.
-Within that scope, they are named using a pattern similar to that of Sass variables.
+Classes take one of two flavors, a **Root** or a **Modifier**.
+They are named using a pattern similar to that of Sass variables.

 - Root classes use nouns.
 - Modifier classes have the structure `verb-breakpoint-property-value-size`.
 A verb prefix is _always_ present.
 E.g., `is-*`, or `has-*`.